qunitjs/api.qunitjs.com/config/QUnit.assert.md

 QUnit's built-in assertions are defined on the `QUnit.assert` object.
 An instance of this object is passed as the only argument to the `QUnit.test` function callback.

-This object has properties for each of <a href="/category/assert/">QUnit's built-in assertion methods</a>.
+This object has properties for each of [QUnit's built-in assertion methods](/assert/).

 ### Example